villekr/bonobo-playground/readme.md

 ## Bonobo parallel pipelines with lock

-[bonobo-pipelines-lock.py](bonobo-pipelines-lock.py) Experiment with Bonobo pipeline using lock.
-Node 'b' takes input from Node 'a' but is allowed to proceed only once pipeline with Nodes 'c' and 'd' have finished.
+[bonobo-pipelines-lock.py](bonobo-pipelines-lock.py) Experiment with Bonobo pipeline using Lock.
+Node 'b' takes input from Node 'a' but is NOT allowed to proceed until Node 'd' has finished.

 ![alt text](bonobo-pipelines-lock.png "Parallel pipelines with lock")